szczyglis-dev/py-gpt/README.md

 ![v2_python](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v2_python.png)

-**Python/IPython environment:** Host execution requires a working host Python/IPython environment. **Built-in sandbox** creates its own uv-managed CPython environment on first use. **Docker** requires Docker and provides the strongest isolation.

 **Tip:** Remember to enable the `Tools` switch to allow tools from plugins to be executed.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#python-interpreter

 ## RAG (inline)

-Plugin integrates `LlamaIndex` storage in any chat and provides additional knowledge into context.
-The plugin also provides the `Image model` setting used by the Image (vision) data loader when API mode is active (default: `gpt-4o`).
-Audio/video transcription is not configured here; it uses the provider selected in the `Audio input` plugin.
+The RAG (inline) plugin lets standard chats query configured LlamaIndex indexes and inject retrieved context when needed.
+It can use the active project index automatically and also configures the image model used by the vision data loader.

 When **Use project index if in use** is enabled (default), the plugin automatically queries the isolated **Current project** index whenever the active conversation belongs to a project.
 Outside a project it uses the configured regular index or indexes.